-If my place is sold, will I have to move or pay more rent?
+If my rental place is sold, can my new landlord make me move or charge more rent?

 Understand other documents you might be asked to sign